 XSEDE's Extended Collaborative Support Service (ECSS) program provides expert technical assistance to XSEDE users.
 XSEDE's ECSS staff members can collaborate with XSEDE project teams in a variety of support roles:

-- Algorithmic or solver change; incorporation or implementation of new or advanced numerical methods and/or math libraries
+- Algorithmic or solver change; incorporation or implementation of advanced numerical methods and/or math libraries

 - Optimization (single processor performance, parallel scaling, parallel I/O performance, memory usage, or benchmarking improvement)